Karna98/django-project/Django_REST_Framework_Notes.md

         # Retrieve, update or delete a topic.
         # Method Defined for 'GET', 'PUT', 'DELETE'
     ```
-    Try to remove 'GET' from list of allowed method and observe the response.
+    Try to remove 'GET' from the list of allowed method and observe the response.

 9. Rewriting our API using class-based views [🔗](https://www.django-rest-framework.org/tutorial/3-class-based-views/#rewriting-our-api-using-class-based-views)
     - Rewriting our API using class-based views